patrick-zippenfenig/environmental-data-management-notes/README.md

 Future API Features:

-1. **Maps API:** As user demand grows for data covering large areas to generate maps, Open-Meteo plans to develop a dedicated endpoint for this purpose.
+1. **Web Map Service (WMS):** As user demand grows for data covering large areas to generate maps, Open-Meteo plans to develop a dedicated endpoint for this purpose.
 The API is optimized for time-series data, and map generation is a worst-case use case, but data could be stored in different views to accelerate access.

 2. **Cloud-Native Mode:** Currently, the API requires local access to the database for optimal performance, serving weather data within milliseconds.
 However, as the Open-Meteo database continues to expand, deploying servers with large local storage becomes increasingly challenging.
 A cloud-native mode would enable the API to fetch data on demand from an S3 server hosting the Open-Meteo files.
 By maintaining a local cache of essential data, this approach could balance performance with ease of deployment for additional API nodes.